-2016 Key stage 2 mathematics test Paper 1: arithmetic
+2017 key stage 2 mathematics test

 The key stage 2 mathematics test consists of 3 papers.
 The papers must be administered in order.
 Pupils can have a break between the papers.
 However, test packs for each test must not be opened until the pupils are in the test room ready to complete the test.